arfc/openmcyclus/CONTRIBUTING.rst

 The general steps for contributing to OpenMCyclus are:

-1. Create a fork of the ARFC repository
+1. Create a fork of the OpenMCyclus repository
-2. Create a new branch on your fork, keeping the `main` branch clean and up-to-date with the ARFC repository `main` branch
+2. Create a new branch on your fork, keeping the `main` branch clean and up-to-date with the ARFC version of the repository `main` branch
 3. Make your desired changes on your new branch
 4. Make sure all of the tests pass.
 You can run the tests locally, or they will run in the CI (via GitHub Actions) when you push changes